Muts256/Sentinel/README.md

         "name": "query - 0"
 }
 ```
-A map showing the general area from which the attacking Ips are originating will be displayed.
+A map showing the general area from which the attacking IP addresses are originating will be displayed.

 ![image alt](https://github.com/Muts256/SNC-Public/blob/345cc5e9441fc31ef50218313c8e0ffcb9e05b34/Images/Sentinel/Se43.png)